 “Responsibility Lost?
 AI, Restraint, and the Consequences of Outsourcing Decision-Making in War”

-- 14:35Presentation 2：Professor Taylor Reynolds, Technology Policy Director of the MIT Internet Policy Research Initiative (IPRI)
+- 14:35Presentation 2：Dr. Taylor Reynolds, Technology Policy Director of the MIT Internet Policy Research Initiative (IPRI)

 “AI Security and Governance – Challenges for countries at all stages of development”

 -Panelist: Prof. Toni Erskine, Dr. Taylor Reynolds, Prof. Yasuo Kuniyoshi, Prof. Hideaki Shiroyama

 -Moderator：Arisa Ema, Assistant professor, Institute for Future Initiatives, UTokyo